GW190521

 GW190521 (initially S190521g) was a gravitational wave signal resulting from the merger of two black holes.
 It was possibly associated with a coincident flash of light; if this association is correct, the merger would have occurred near a third supermassive black hole.
 The event was observed by the LIGO and Virgo detectors on 21 May 2019 at 03:02:29 UTC, and published on 2 September 2020.
-The event had a Luminosity distance of 17 billion light years away from Earth, (Note: "The event unfolded at an almost unimaginable distance from Earth — in a spot that is now 17 billion light-years away according to standard cosmological calculations that describe an expanding universe.") within a 765 deg^{2} area towards Coma Berenices, Canes Venatici, or Phoenix.
+The event had a Luminosity distance of 17 billion light years away from Earth, (Note: "The event unfolded at an almost unimaginable distance from Earth — in a spot that is now 17 billion light-years away according to standard cosmological calculations that describe an expanding universe.") within a 765 deg^{2} area towards one of two roughly antipodal areas of the sky, one centered around Coma Berenices and the other in Tucana.

 At 85 and 66 solar masses (M_{☉}) respectively, the two black holes comprising this merger are the largest progenitor masses observed to date.
 The resulting black hole had a mass equivalent to 142 times that of the Sun, making this the first clear detection of an intermediate-mass black hole.
 The remaining 8 solar masses were radiated away as energy in the form of gravitational waves.